adamovittorio/multax-bot/README.md

 - Use the .nvmrc node version `nvm use`
 - Install yarn `npm i -g yarn nodemon`
 - Install dependencies `yarn`

+Last step: copy _.env.sample_ to _.env_ for letting the nodejs server to read/overwrite some environment variables (see [12factor](http://12factor.net/config) and [dotenv](https://www.npmjs.com/package/dotenv) for the reason of using environment variables).

 - `npm run start:dev`